-Financial Planning clients: Our clients span all types of net worth levels.
-Laura works with individuals who are just starting out, as well as retired couples who have accumulated substantial assets, and families who have inherited assets.
-There is no minimum requirement for financial planning.
+Our financial planning clients span all life stages, from individuals who are just starting out, to retired couples who have accumulated substantial investments, to families who have inherited assets.
+There is no minimum asset requirement for financial planning.

 As a Registered Investment Advisor firm, Shadowridge is a fiduciary — required by law and by our belief in the importance of honesty and ethical standards — to act in the best interest of our clients, putting client interests ahead of our own at all times.
 We are committed to the fiduciary aspect of the profession.
 Every decision is made with our clients’ interests in mind.
 You can read more about fiduciaries at Investopedia.